 Mom and Son Artwork That Belongs on Your Most Important Wall

-I chose black and white for mom and son artwork because it forces the image to communicate through form alone.
-The shape of a mother beside her son.
-The suggestion of her arm around him.
-The posture of two people who exist in the world differently because of what they mean to each other.
+I chose black and white on purpose, because stripping away color forces the image to speak through form alone.
+The shape of a mother standing beside her son.
+The suggestion of her arm wrapped around him.
+The posture of two people who move through the world differently because of what they mean to each other.

 And Some Are Looking for Something Else Entirely